FredKSchott/snowpack/www/guides/react.md

 - Enabling [Fast Refresh](https://reactnative.dev/docs/fast-refresh) mode for React
 - Connecting your favorite developer tools to Snowpack

-> 💡 Tip: if you want to jump to the end to see a full featured React setup, the [Create Snowpack App React template](https://github.com/pikapkg/snowpack/tree/master/create-snowpack-app/app-template-react) comes with everything you'll learn in this tutorial plus other useful tools.
+> 💡 Tip: if you want to jump to the end to see a full featured React setup, the [Create Snowpack App React template](https://github.com/pikapkg/snowpack/tree/master/create-snowpack-app/app-template-react) comes with everything you'll learn in this guide plus other useful tools.
 >
 > ```bash
 > npx create-snowpack-project react-snowpack-template --template @snowpack/project-template-react